zedlopez/ifm/The Recipe Book.md

 		now the story viewpoint is first person plural;
 		now the story tense is past tense.

-Though this only changes the form of the text produced automatically by Inform (responses such as "you can't go that way" might become, say, "I couldn't go that way"), and all author-written text in the story must be written in the tense and person intended.
+Though this only changes the form of the text produced automatically by Inform (responses such as ``You can't go that way`` might become, say, ``I couldn't go that way``), and all author-written text in the story must be written in the tense and person intended.

 # Commands